What are the Different Type of Drug Test Panels?

 5-Panel Drug Test

 The 5-panel drug test is the most common workplace drug testing standard.
-It is also the standard currently approved and recommended by the Department of Transport (DOT).
+It is also the standard currently approved and recommended by the SAMHSA.
 A 5-panel drug test for employee screening looks for MMJ, opiates, phencyclidine (PCP), cocaine, and amphetamines.

 6-Panel Drug Test